This guide covers everything you need to know, from causes to home exercises to when it is time to call your vet.

 | CBD Oil (Canine-Grade) | Pain and inflammation management | Consult your vet; dosage matters greatly by body weight |

-| Protein-Rich Senior Diet | Slows muscle atrophy, supports tissue repair | Many senior dog foods underestimate protein needs; ask your vet about amounts |
+| Protein-Rich Senior Diet | Slows muscle atrophy, supports tissue repair | Many senior dog foods underestimate protein needs; ask your vet |

 Home Modifications That Make a Huge Difference